It’s a dichotomy.

 A Red Line subway breakdown last Tuesday left 400 passengers scrambling in the dark for safety.
 (Hopefully, no one had seen this movie.)
 Then, just four days later, a Green Line subway car derailed, forcing riders to walk through the tunnel between Hynes and Kenmore Square.

-Blame was placed on the MBTA’s aging fleet of subway cars that has led to an increase in delays and breakdowns - some cars are over 40 years old, far longer than their expected 25-year lifespans.
+Blame was placed on the MBTA’s of subway cars that has led to an increase in delays and breakdowns - some cars are over 40 years old, far longer than their expected 25-year lifespans.

 They can’t be replaced, or even refurbished, because the T is bleeding money and owes $8 billion in long-term debt.
 Meanwhile, the state proposes new (and costly) commuter rail lines and subway extensions.